-The Georgia Cyber Center in Augusta hosted the first Cyber Dawg Summit in May.
-The summit brought together state, federal, and international agencies to address the growing threat of ransomware.
+The Georgia Cyber Center in Augusta hosts the first Cyber Dawg Summit in May, bringing together state, federal, and international agencies to address the growing threat of ransomware.
 As Government Technology reported, it’s expected to be the first of many summits that unite key players from Georgia’s cybersecurity scene in testing and refining their plans for dealing with such threats.

 Georgia’s State CIO and GTA Executive Director Calvin Rhodes was one of eight people nationwide to receive StateScoop’s GoldenGov: State Executive of the Year award.
 The winners were announced at a special reception held May 5 at the mid-year conference of the National Association of State Chief Information Officers.